broughjt/barb/source/Base/Truncation/Properties/Contractible.lagda.typ

     #link("note://41aea79b-658b-464d-b9c4-0326602aa2db")[Lemma 42], it follows
     that $total(f)$ is an equivalence if and only if $sigmaType(x, A) B(x)$ is contractible.
 This establishes the logical equivalence of (1) and (2).

-    // Next, we show that (2) and (3) are logically equivalent.
-A type is
-    // contractible if and only if it satisfies
-    // #link("note://2a65336f-3db1-411e-869f-9c87a18d408a")[singleton induction] by
-    // #link("note://dc1d2466-8ead-40b1-9924-f60afcefe390")[Theorem 38], so it
-    // suffices to show that $sigmaType(x, A) B(x)$ satisfies singleton induction
-    // if and only if $(B, b)$ is an identity system.
-By the definitions of these
-    // concepts, it suffices to fix a type family $P$ indexed by $u ofType
-    // sigmaType(x, A) B(x)$ and show that

     Next, we show that (2) and (3) are logically equivalent.
 By
     #link("note://dc1d2466-8ead-40b1-9924-f60afcefe390")[Theorem 38], a type is